TL;DR — Custom IoT Product Development at a Glance

 One of our customers, for instance, wanted to create a smart home security system based on motion sensors.
 These sensors were supposed to track movement both inside and outside residential buildings.
 During the discovery phase, our IoT product development team came to realize that the ratio between the measured data properties prevented the software from timely notifying users of suspicious activities.
 As a result, we replaced the sensors with Wi-Fi-enabled video cameras.

 To build an IoT device prototype, you (or the vendor of your choice!) could leverage off-the-shelf single-board computers and microcontrollers like Arduino Uno and Raspberry Pi.
+In 2026, newer prototyping platforms—such as the Arduino Nano 33 BLE Sense and the Raspberry Pi 5—include on-chip ML inference support, allowing startups to prototype edge AI features without custom silicon.

 The choice of ready-made IoT prototyping tools is based on initial hardware requirements, such as connectivity, power consumption, RAM and flash memory, system architecture, and the availability of SDKs.